Treasure Island (1986 film): Plot

-Back on land, Jon is captured and brought to Silver, and asks him if he actually knows Treasure Island.
-A man appears and begins to explain Treasure Island.
+Jonathan eventually is captured and brought to Silver.
+A man later appears and begins to explain Treasure Island.
 He explains that there is a book, and a game.
 The game was invented by Silver, who is a professor.
-And then Silver introduces the man as an expert in limited game theory.
+Silver then introduces the man as an expert in limited game theory.
 Silver goes on to explain that the whole world is playing a game that abides by sacred rules.
-And whoever discovers these rules can control the world.
+Whoever discovers these rules can control the world.

 Then Helen and the doctor appear, and the expert is shot.
-Jon then doesn't want to play anymore.
-Near by, the millionaire and a strange man sit and talk about the diamonds of the island.

-Silver, still distraught that his colleague was killed, comments that he was his "best Silver" ever with this man.
-He rants that this man was also the best Jim Hawkins ever.
-Jon than asks if the man was him (meaning Jim), and Silver comments that he was better than Jonathan.
+Silver, distraught because of this, comments that he was his "best Silver" ever, the best Jim Hawkins, and that he was better than Jonathan.
 Helen then shoots Silver.